Haakon IV: The Scottish expedition and death

-In 1263 the dispute with the Scottish king over the Hebrides induced Haakon to undertake an expedition to the islands.
-Having learned in 1262 that Scottish nobles had raided the Hebrides and that Alexander III planned to conquer the islands, Haakon went on an expedition with his formidable leidang fleet of at least 120 ships in 1263, having become accustomed to negotiating backed by an intimidating fleet.
-The fleet left Bergen in July, and reached Shetland and Orkney in August where they were joined by chieftains from the Hebrides and Man.
-Negotiations were started by Alexander following Norwegian landings on the Scottish mainland, but were purposely prolonged by the Scots.
-Having waited until September/October for weather that caused trouble for Haakon's fleet, a clash occurred between a smaller Norwegian force and a Scottish division at the Battle of Largs.
-Although inconclusive and of a limited impact, Haakon withdrew to Orkney for the winter.
+In 1263, the dispute with the Scottish king over the Hebrides induced Haakon to undertake an expedition to the islands.
+Haakon learned in 1262 that Scottish nobles had raided the Hebrides and that Alexander III planned to conquer the islands.
+In 1263 Haakon mounted an expedition with his formidable leidang fleet of at least 120 ships.
+He had become accustomed to negotiating while backed by an intimidating fleet.
+The fleet left Bergen in July, and reached Shetland and Orkney in August, where they were joined by chieftains from the Hebrides and Man.
+Alexander started negotiations after Norwegian landings on the Scottish mainland, but the Scots purposely prolonged the talks.
+The Scots waited until September and October for weather that would be trouble for Haakon's fleet.
+A Scottish force met a smaller Norwegian force at the Battle of Largs (2 October).
+Although the battle was inconclusive, Haakon withdrew to Orkney for the winter.
 A delegation of Irish kings invited Haakon to become the High King of Ireland and expel the Anglo-Norman settlers in Ireland, but this was apparently rejected against Haakon's wish.

 Haakon over-wintered at the Bishop's Palace in Kirkwall, Orkney, with plans to resume his campaign the next year.
 During his stay in Kirkwall he however fell ill, and died in the early hours of 16 December 1263.
-Haakon was buried in the St Magnus Cathedral in Kirkwall for the winter, and when spring came he was exhumed and his body taken back to Norway, where he was buried in the Old Cathedral in his capital Bergen.
+Haakon was buried in the St Magnus Cathedral in Kirkwall for the winter; in spring, his body was exhumed and taken back to Norway, where he was buried in the Old Cathedral in his capital Bergen.
 Centuries later, in 1531, the cathedral was demolished by the commander of Bergenhus, Eske Bille, for military purposes in connection with the Protestant Reformation, and the graves of Haakon and other Norwegian kings buried there might have been destroyed in the process or moved to another location.